chrismaltby/gb-studio-site/content/docs/keyboard-shortcuts.md

 ## Collision Types

-These are only availible when using the _Collision tool_.
+These are only available when using the _Collision tool_.

 Each tile can hold a maximum of 1 ladder and 3 collision sides.
 Ladders will not replace existing collision when placed on top of other colliders.